COSBlab/bAIes-IDP/tutorial/bAIes/README.md

 `./step3-conversion.bash idp.gro idp.pdb idp.top`

-This scripts does two things:
+This script does two things:

 * First, it uses the python intermol library to convert the GROMACS files into LAMMPS files.